 • Sleepaway Camp (1983)

-So, I never saw it when it originally aired, but it stands as a relic, a time capsule of a certain time in entertainment, with cheap gags and cheaper thrills.
-Camp Cucamonga features many familiar faces, including Josh Saviano (The Wonder Years), John Ratzenberger (Cheers), Danica McKellar or were about to become familiar with (Jennifer Aniston, Breckin Meyer, Jaleel White, etc.) It has a very loose, conventional narrative about kids come to camp, looking for fun and maybe even some teen hook-ups.
+So, I never saw it when it originally aired, but it stands as a relic, a time capsule of a certain time in entertainment, with cheap gags and even cheaper thrills.
+Camp Cucamonga features many familiar faces, including Josh Saviano (The Wonder Years), John Ratzenberger (Cheers) and Danica McKellar.
+It also includes some faces we are about to become familiar with Jennifer Aniston (from Friends), Breckin Meyer (Road Trip, Clueless), Jaleel White (Steve Urkel from Family Matters) and more.

+Again, Camp Cucamongo has a very typical Summer camp movie narrative, about kids who come to camp, looking for fun and maybe even some teen hook-ups.
 They come from different places and different walks of life, with their own set of issues but they learn to pull together as a group to overcome various obstacles.
-Just as the owner of the camp, Marvin Schector (played by John Ratzenberger) overcomes his own obstacles when he confuses a repairman (played by Sherman Hemsley) with a camp inspector (played by with G. Gordon Lilly!)
-That’s right!
-And to top that off, G. Gordon Lilly makes his comedic debut!
-That’s right the G. Gordon Lilly from such real-life zaniness as Richard Nixon’s campaign, who was responsible for directing the thefts in the Watergate scandal.
-That’s right its the classic, old-fashioned switcheroo, misunderstanding at the camp!
+Meanwhile, the owner of the camp, Marvin Schector (played by John Ratzenberger) is overcoming his own obstacles while trying to keep the camp runnning.
+Marvin confuses a repairman (played by Sherman Hemsley) with an upcoming visit by the camp inspector, who can shut him down.
+The camp inspector is played by none other than G. Gordon Lilly making his comedic debut.
+You may know G. Gordon Lilly from such real-life zaniness as Richard Nixon’s campaign, who was responsible for directing the thefts in the Watergate scandal.
+That’s right its the classic, old-fashioned switcheroo, misunderstanding at the camp too!
 Hot diggity dog!… and more general “zaniness” ensues.

 / 5